THANUSHA-s3/Chrome-extension-for-time-tracking-and-productivity-analytic/README.md

 Select your task4-extension/ folder.

-🗄️ 2.
-Backend Setup (Optional but recommended)
+# Backend Setup (Optional but recommended)
 Tech stack: Node.js + Express + MongoDB

-create folder for backend and the code was given
+# create folder for backend and the code was given

-.env
+1..env

-index.js
+2.index.js

-package.json
+3.package.json

-to run this open command prompt :
+* to run this open command prompt :

-cd path/to/task4-backend
+1.cd path/to/task4-backend

-npm install
+2.npm install

-npm install dotenv
+3.npm install dotenv

-npm start
+4.npm start

-again open another separate command prompt to mongodb if you dont have install mongodb
+# Again open another separate command prompt to mongodb if you dont have install mongodb

 to run : mongod

-and in backend it shows like
+ # the  backend it shows like

-MongoDB connected
+* MongoDB connected

-Server running on port 5000
+* Server running on port 5000

-Open browser : http://localhost:5000/report click this it shows like
+# Open browser : http://localhost:5000/report click this it shows like

 [
   { "_id": "youtube.com", "totalTime": 60000 },
 ]

- Again open browser :http://localhost:5000/track click this its shows like
+# Again open browser :http://localhost:5000/track click this its shows like

  {
   "domain": "youtube.com",
   "timeSpent": 120000
 }

-For Productivity Dashboart create a file name dashboard.html and the code was given save as all file not txt
+# For Productivity Dashboart create a file name dashboard.html and the code was given save as all file not txt

-OUTPUT :
+# OUTPUT :

 ![Productivity Dashboard and 3 more pages - Personal - Microsoft​ Edge 18-05-2025 19_44_17](https://github.com/user-attachments/assets/2ee6c7c2-5b3d-41ca-8c21-c08366ca24c2)